wasfyelbaz/TweetBot/README.md

 * Multi-account.
 * Fast Bot.
 * User Friendly.
+* Imitating human behavior.

 ## Disclaimer

-* We aren't responsible for using this tool in spamming or any illegal activities !
+* I am not responsible for using this tool in spamming or any illegal activities !